 Non-Compete Agreements: How Do They Affect Careers?

-Non-competes could be about the company’s trade secrets, confidential information, intellectual property, client list, or market positioning.
+Non-competes may cover the company’s trade secrets, confidential information, intellectual property, client list, or market positioning.
 Typically, these agreements restrict an employee from working for a competitor, starting a competing business, or soliciting the company’s clients, customers, or employees.

 Non-competes must have a limited timeframe and be defined by a geographic area, such as a city, state, region, or specific radius.
 Typically, it is the former employer’s competitive market.
 Finally, there should be a defined scope of activity, such as the industry, the former employee’s role, or specific services/products.